 That’s why they require fewer coils per inch compared to an equivalent spring with the same spring rate, making them less likely to bind.
 There’s also the added advantage of more stroke along with a higher bottom-out ceiling.

-This makes them lighter, which is great because any amount of weight shaved off from unsprung parts of your car is always a welcome addition.
+This makes them lighter, which is great because any amount of weight shaved off from the unsprung parts of your car is always a welcome addition.
 Lighter springs make for faster reaction times and consistent feedback.

 Another cool thing about Swift Springs is that they exhibit little to no sag, which means they don’t droop over time.
-They’re known for maintaining a consistent spring rate throughout the stroke length, we’re talking 0.5-1.0% variation whether they’re brand new or a year old.
+They’re known for maintaining a consistent spring rate throughout the stroke length.
+We’re talking 0.5-1.0% variation, whether they’re brand new or a year old.

 All of this translates to a noticeable increase in traction, smoother weight transfer, and improved ride quality.
 That said, noticing these differences does require a good amount of seat time and experience.